 Applications received without attached certificates showing completion of prerequisite training will be returned.

-Applications will only be accepted when the above conditions are met and the application is approved by a responsible Delegate.
+Applications will only be accepted when the above conditions are met and the application is approved by an organisational sponsor.

 6. If your nomination has been accepted by the OCP, you will be notified by email that you have secured a place on the AMHP training course.

 7. The OCP Trainer will be in contact closer to the date with specific information about the AMHP Training.

 8. On completion of day two of the AMHP Training, you will be given a Request for Authorisation form to complete and return to the Trainers.
 Please note incorrect forms will delay Gazettal.

 9. When all requirements have been met the Chief Psychiatrist will arrange the necessary documentation for the State Law Publisher requesting your name to be included in the Government Gazette as an Authorised Mental Health Practitioner.

 Applicants should note that Mental Health Act 2014 Approved forms are legal documents and subject to both compliance with the requirements of the Act and requests under Freedom of Information legislation.

 Please see our Education and Training Events page for further details about AMHP training.